DavideMangano/IoT_Project/README.md

 - If the kinematic status is FALLING, the parent's bracelet sends a FALL alarm, reporting the child's position (X; Y).
 - If the parent's bracelet does not receive any message for one minute, it sends a MISSING alarm, reporting the last received position.

-## Requirements
+## Constraints

-1. Implement the prototype with your choice of operating system (including application logic, message formats, etc.).
-The X; Y coordinates can be random numbers, and the kinematic status should be randomly selected according to the following probability distribution:
+1. The prototype has been implemented with my choice of operating system (including application logic, message formats, etc.).
+The X; Y coordinates are random numbers, and the kinematic status is randomly selected according to the following probability distribution:
    - P(STANDING) = P(WALKING) = P(RUNNING) = 0.3
    - P(FALLING) = 0.1

-2. Simulate your implementation with two couples of bracelets simultaneously.
-Ensure that your code follows the design requirements.
-For simulation, you can emulate a node going out of range by turning it off (e.g., using `mote.turnOff()` in Python for TOSSIM).
-In Cooja, you can move a node out of the communication range of the other one.
+2. The implementation has been simulated with two couples of bracelets simultaneously.
+The code has been ensured to follow the design requirements.
+For simulation, a node going out of range has been simulated by turning it off (e.g., using `mote.turnOff()` in Python for TOSSIM).

-3. Attach your simulation to Tossim-live or Node-Red.
-Alarm messages should be transmitted on the serial port, and their output should be readable on the terminal or the Node-Red dashboard.
+3. The simulation was attached to Tossim-live.
+Alarm messages are transmitted on the serial port, and their output is readable on the terminal.

-Please note that this markdown representation is missing any specific code examples or technical details and serves as a high-level summary of the project's requirements and objectives.